catherinebrewer/blog/thankyou.md

 permalink: /thanks.html
 ---

-Thanks for subscribing!
-You'll get email updates when I publish new posts :)
+You should get an email with a link to subscribe.
+If you do, you'll get emails when I publish new posts :)